mhkoca/robotic-traveler/README.md

-# robotic-traveler: A interview challenge
+# robotic-traveler: An interview challenge
 There are two robotic travelers on a rectangle surface.
 And we control them via this robotic traveler app.
 We send commands that surface corner, robot's location, robot's direction and robot's route pattern.